marcohern/car-dealer/README.md

 As mentioned above, the compare uses the slug of each vehicle to render the compare url, where each car is referenced within the url, making it more readable and convinient to share with friends. car id's can also be used, but are not favored for readability.

-But another interesting aspect of the compare url, or compare route, is the fact that it is dynamicly generated.
+But another interesting aspect of the compare url, or compare route, is the fact that it is not a single route, but rather multiple dynamically generated routes.
 Historically, Angular recommends to establish routes statically, by typing them into the source code, which is fine for most implementations.

 In this case, however, I wanted to allow the developer to establish the amount of cars that are allowed to be compared.
 Also, I wanted to allow the users to compare cars and allow them to share the url of any set of comparisons.
 So in order to achieve this, it was decided to create the routes for the compare screen dynamically.